Projective homogeneous varieties of Picard rank one in small characteristic: Preliminary work on isogenies

 \subsection{Setting and notation}

-In this work, $k$ denotes an algebraically closed field of prime characteristic $p >0$.\\ Let $G \supset B \supset T$ be respectively a semisimple, simply connected algebraic group over $k$, a Borel subgroup and a maximal torus contained in it.
+In this work, $k$ denotes an algebraically closed field of prime characteristic $p >0$.
+When $V$ is a finite-dimensional $k$-vector space, we adopt the convention for $\proj(V)$ to be lines in $V$.
+By parabolic subgroup we always mean parabolic subgroup scheme.\\ Let $G \supset B \supset T$ be respectively a semisimple, simply connected algebraic group over $k$, a Borel subgroup and a maximal torus contained in it.
 Our aim is to classify all homogeneous projective $G$-varieties, which are quotients of the form $G/P$, where $P$ is a parabolic subgroup of $G$, not necessarily reduced.
 By conjugacy of the Borel subgroups, we might restrict ourselves to those containing the Borel subgroup $B$, which we call \emph{standard} parabolic subgroups.
 From now on, every parabolic subgroup will be standard, unless otherwise mentioned.
 Such a classification has been established in \cite{Wenzel} and \cite{HL93}, under the assumption that either $p \geq 5$ or that the root system of $G$ relative to $T$ is simply laced.\\ Let us list the main notations that are fixed throughout the paper, which mostly agree with those of \cite{Wenzel}.
 Concerning root systems, we follow conventions from Bourbaki \cite{Bourbaki} : \begin{itemize} \item $\Phi = \Phi(G,T)$ is the root system of the pair $(G,T)$, \item $\Phi^+ = \Phi(B,T)$ is the subset of positive roots associated to the Borel subgroup $B$, \item $\Delta$ is the corresponding basis of simple roots, \item $W = W(G,T) = W(\Phi)$ is the Weyl group of $(G,T)$, \item $s_\alpha$ is the reflection associated to the simple root $\alpha \in \Delta$, \item $\Supp(\gamma)$ is the set of simple roots which have a nonzero coefficient in the expression of $\gamma \in \Phi$ as linear combination of simple roots, \item $B^-$ is the opposite Borel subgroup, with corresponding set of roots being $\Phi \backslash \Phi^+$, \item $U_\gamma$ ($\gamma \in \Phi)$ is the root subgroup associated to $\gamma$, with corresponding root homomorphism $u_\gamma \colon \Ga \stackrel{\sim}{\longrightarrow} U_\gamma$, \item $P^\alpha$ ($\alpha \in \Delta$) is the maximal reduced parabolic subgroup not containing $U_{-\alpha}$, which is generated by $B$ and $U_{-\beta}$ with $\beta \in \Delta \setminus \{ \alpha \}$, \item $F^m_G \colon G \longrightarrow G^{(m)}$ is the $m$-th iterated relative Frobenius homomorphism of $G$, \item $G_m \defeq \ker F^m_G$ is the $m$-th Frobenius kernel. \end{itemize} Let us recall that the morphism $F^m_G$ is an isogeny since it is surjective with finite kernel.
 Moreover, the map $\alpha \mapsto P^\alpha$ defines a bijection between simple roots and maximal reduced parabolic subgroups.
 More generally, under the assumptions of \cite{Wenzel}, there is a bijection

 sending a function $\varphi \colon \Delta \rightarrow \N \cup \{ \infty\}$ to the subgroup scheme $P_\varphi$ defined by the intersection of all maximal reduced parabolics fattened by their corresponding Frobenius kernels